 If you suspect your dog is having trouble breathing, you need to get him or her to your vet or your local emergency room right away.
 Typically, oxygen therapy is needed in cases of acute respiratory distress.
 Without it, your dog may be too unstable to move forward with any diagnostic testing.

-Once your dog is beyond the acute phase of treatment, the focus of therapy will switch to what may help in the long run.
-Besides addressing other issues like heart disease and obesity, your vet may prescribe various medications.
-These include:
+Once your dog is beyond the acute phase of treatment, the focus of therapy will switch to what may help long-term.
+Besides addressing other potential issues like heart disease and obesity, your vet could prescribe various medications.
+These medications may include:

 Cough suppressants